Two-stroke diesel engine: History

-According to the engineer who drew up Rudolf Diesel‘s design for of the first operational diesel engine, Motor 250/400, Imanuel Lauster, Diesel did not originally intend using the two-stroke principle for the diesel engine.
+According to the engineer who drew up Rudolf Diesel‘s design for one of the first operational diesel engine, Motor 250/400, Imanuel Lauster, Diesel did not originally intend using the two-stroke principle for the diesel engine.
 Hugo Güldner designed what is believed to be the first operational two-stroke diesel engine in 1899, and he convinced MAN, Krupp and Diesel to fund building this engine with ℳ 10,000 each.
 Güldner's engine had a 175 mm work cylinder, and a 185 mm scavenging cylinder; both had a stroke of 210 mm.
 The indicated power output was 12 PS.
 In February 1900, this engine ran under its own power for the first time.
 However, with its actual power output of only 6.95 PS and high fuel consumption of 380 g·PS−1·h−1 (517 g·kW−1·h−1), it did not prove to be successful; Güldner's two-stroke diesel engine project was abandoned in 1901.